voyagerwoo/jennifer-view-adapter-xviewlog/README.md

  1. Extension & Notice > Adapter and Plugin
  2. Click the Add button.
- 3. Select the 'XVIEW' type.
+ 3. Select the 'TRANSACTION' type.
  4. Enter the 'xviewlog' ID.
  5. Enter the adapter path directly or upload the file.
  6. Enter the class 'xview.LogAdapter'.